Modi-1 Moditope in Breast, Head and Neck, Ovarian, or Renal Cancer (ModiFY)

 1. Patient has symptomatic central nervous system metastases or carcinomatous meningitis.

-2. Patient is taking any systemic steroid therapy (exceeding 10 mg/day of prednisolone or equivalent) or is on any other form of immune suppressant medication within 2 weeks prior to the first dose of investigational study treatment.
+2. Patient is taking any systemic steroid therapy (exceeding 10 mg/day of prednisolone or equivalent) or is on any other form of immune suppressant medication within 2 weeks prior to the first dose of IMP.
 Physiological doses of systemic steroids such as those for the management of adrenal insufficiency, topical and inhaled steroids, such as those for the management of asthma, and patients with hypothyroidism stable on hormone replacement, are permitted.

 4. Patient is pregnant, lactating, or is expecting to conceive/father children within the duration of the study.